nikojpapa/EIPs/EIPS/eip-X.md

 ### Puzzle

-Prime factorization has a known, efficient, quantum solution[8] but is believed to be intractable for classical computers.
-This then reliably serves as a test for strong quantum supremacy, since finding a solution to this problem should only be doable by a quantum computer.
+Prime factorization has a known, efficient, quantum solution[^8] but is widely believed to be intractable for classical computers.
+This, then, reliably serves as a test for strong quantum supremacy since finding a solution to this problem should only be doable by a quantum computer.